amritatwal/bluffball/README.md

 ### Prototypes

-Prototypes for mobile were made with Figma.
+Prototypes for mobile display were created in Figma.
 The application is being developed using a mobile-first approach and will be fully responsive for both desktop and mobile screens.

 ![Welcome](https://i.ibb.co/pzYYKcL/i-Phone-SE-3.png)
 ![Setup](https://i.ibb.co/mD8Shj9/i-Phone-SE-4.png)